gdune/Almost-There/README.md

 To run:

-1. Clone this repository
+1. Dowload Ionic onto your computer (see this link for details: https://ionicframework.com/docs/intro/installation/)

-2. Make sure you have correctly installed Ionic.
+2. Clone this repository

-3. cd into the repository.
+3. cd into the repository that you just cloned

 4. Run the following command: "ionic serve"